IN THIS ARTICLE

 You can click “Add prospects” to quickly add new prospects to that campaign.

-To view or edit the list of all campaigns that you created (both the drafts and running campaigns), click Campaigns at the top.
+To view or edit the list of all campaigns that you created (both the drafts and running campaigns), click on the Campaigns tab at the top of the page.